-Competitive/professional bodybuilding has started around the 19th century.
-Before the 1970s it was typically focused on a defined muscle appearance.
-However the rise of anabolic steroids in the 70s saw a dynamic shift that led to what we now see as the typical bodybuilder – Arnold Schwarzenegger perhaps being the most famous example.
+Competitive or professional bodybuilding has started around the 19th century.
+Before the 1970s, it was typically focused on a defined muscle appearance.
+However the rise of anabolic steroids in the seventies saw a dynamic shift that led to what we now see as the typical bodybuilder—Arnold Schwarzenegger being the most famous example.

 For general muscle building eatings fats is essential.
 While bodybuilders try to limit their fat intake, general health and fitness requires the right kind of dietary fats.
 Eating a block of cheese isn’t going to help as these contain saturated fats.
 Fats that are found in fish, nuts and seeds are called either mono or poly-unsaturated fats and these help to deliver essential vitamins around the body, including to muscles to help ensure muscle growth.